LyubomirT/intense-rp-next/docs/features/deepseek-settings/main-settings.md

 - Enable :material-thought-bubble: **Deepthink** if you prefer the writing style of the V3.1 Think model
 - Enable :material-send: **Send Thoughts** so that you can stop the model if it goes astray
 - Enable :fontawesome-solid-magnifying-glass: **Search** selectively if you frequently ask about current events or factual information
+- Enable :material-refresh: **Clean Regeneration** for more efficient regenerations (recommended for most users)
 - Enable :material-network: **Network Interception** if you're using Chrome/Edge (highly recommended)

 Remember that you can always adjust these settings later based on what works best for you and your roleplay style.